thomd/visidata-plugins/README.md

 # VisiData Plugins

-The plugins are only tested for VisiData 2.x
+The plugins are only tested for VisiData 2.x on macOS.

 ## `hide-empty-cols`